bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 None of what I have done with this python script is respectable.
 Never use this in a production environment.
 Buy a different GPS device and move on.
 But, if you want to learn something by digging through code; see if you can get things that aren't supposed to work together, to work together, then maybe, try some hacking around.

 For me, this NTP server is still running today, and is keeping time quite nicely.
-The project was a nice break from the usual grind of things I've been doing lately, and was a decent weekend project where I learned a lot about NTP, GPSD and some linux things.
-Hopefully this post finds you and your family well, and if nothing else was somewhat entertaining and maybe educational.
+The project was a nice break from the usual grind of things I've been doing lately.
+This was a decent weekend project where I learned a lot about NTP, GPSD and some linux commands that I didn't know before (`fuser`).
+Hopefully this post finds you and your family well, and if nothing else, was somewhat entertaining and maybe educational.

-Oh, and if you wanted to use this monstrosity of code, w/o copy/pasting from a blog, here is the gist on github: https://gist.github.com/bign8/206283c1652d1475136a893d375177a6.
+Oh, and if you wanted to use this monstrosity of code, w/o copy/pasting from a blog, here is the [gist on GitHub](https://gist.github.com/bign8/206283c1652d1475136a893d375177a6).